 Streets Beach in Brisbane is Australia’s only inner-city, man-made beach.
-It’s such an unique idea, and you better believe it’s absolutely filled with people on summer weekends.
+It’s such a unique idea, and you better believe it’s filled with people on summer weekends.
 I love the combination of skyscrapers, tropical palm trees and a beach.
 This is Australia.

-Read More: 9 Places to Visit in Australia
+Read More – The Best Places to Visit in Australia as a Solo Traveller

 I’m not kidding, this is the colour of some of the sunsets I’ve witnessed in Australia.
 This is from Horseshoe Bay on Magnetic Island.
 INSANE.